Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

 * Call `systemctl link` on some systemd units from `/nix` (affecting `/etc`)
 * Sprinkle some magic in the detected shell profiles (in `/etc`) to ensure `nix` is on `$PATH`

-On Mac, where creating a `/nix` is forbidden (by the creators, Apple), we can modify an [`/etc/synthetic.conf`](https://keith.github.io/xcode-man-pages/synthetic.conf.5.html) to create a stub which we can mount an APFS volume to.
+On Mac, where creating a `/nix` is forbidden (by the creators, Apple), we can modify [`/etc/synthetic.conf`](https://keith.github.io/xcode-man-pages/synthetic.conf.5.html) to create a stub which we can mount an APFS volume to.
 The installation otherwise proceeds as normal.

-On the Steam Deck creating `/nix` also requires special steps.
-Unfortunately it does not also support `/etc/synthetic.conf`.
+On the Steam Deck, creating `/nix` also requires special steps.
+Unfortunately, there is no feature similar to `/etc/synthetic.conf`.

 Why does the Deck need these special steps?
 Let's take a look at the Steam Deck itself and figure out why we can't just run the familiar Nix installer.

 # The Deck & SteamOS

-The Steam Deck ships with an [Arch Linux](https://archlinux.org/) based distribution called [SteamOS](https://store.steampowered.com/steamos), a [special image](https://help.steampowered.com/en/faqs/view/1b71-edf2-eb6d-2bb3) of it to be even more precise.
+The Steam Deck ships with an [Arch Linux](https://archlinux.org/) based distribution called [SteamOS](https://store.steampowered.com/steamos) -- a [special image](https://help.steampowered.com/en/faqs/view/1b71-edf2-eb6d-2bb3) of it to be even more precise.
 Normally Arch Linux is a perfectly fine target for Nix, but there are a couple particularities around this distribution that impact how we can install Nix.

 ## Disk Topology